 - nervous system problems

-- higher risk of cancer
+- higher risk of certain types of cancer

 - skin reactions, such as new or worsening psoriasis